 1. Boosts Bone Health

 Due to the calcium content, fennel can help maintain bone strength and health.
-One cup of fennel contains about 43 milligrams of calcium, which can be helpful for those who don’t consume enough foods high in calcium and may have a calcium deficiency.
+One cup of fennel contains about 43 milligrams of calcium, which can be helpful for those who don’t cook with enough foods high in the nutrient and may have a calcium deficiency.

-But calcium isn’t the only bone-strengthening nutrient found in the bulb.
+Calcium isn’t the only bone-strengthening nutrient found in the bulb.
 Fennel also contains magnesium, phosphorus and vitamin K, which all play a role in maintaining bone strength.

 2. Improves Skin Health